CanRaffs89/11ty-master-template/src/content/blog/2024-03-19-a-new-blog-entry.md

 ---
-title: A New Blog Entry
+title: A Brand New Blog Entry
 description: The first blog entry from the new CMS
 author: Can
 date: 2024-03-19T10:56:40.139Z